paulshuker/textangle.nvim/README.md

 {
    -- The maximum allowed width of each line. line_width = 100,
    -- Allow words to be hyphenated.
-A word will be hyphenated if placing the entire word on the next -- line leaves a whitespace greater than hyphenate_minimum_gap.
-The hyphen is placed at the end -- of lines. hyphenate = true,
+A word will be hyphenated if placing the entire word -- on the next line leaves a whitespace greater than hyphenate_minimum_gap.
+The hyphen -- is placed at the end of lines. hyphenate = true,
    -- See hyphenate.
    hyphenate_minimum_gap = 10,
    -- If a word is longer than line_width, hyphenate it.
-If false, very large words could overflow. hyphenate_overflow = true,
+If false, large words could -- overflow. hyphenate_overflow = true,
    -- When disabled, textangle will silently do nothing if called. disable = false,